AdobeDocs/cja-apis/src/pages/getting-started/index.md

 1. Click **Customer Journey Analytics**, then click **Next**.
 1. Click **Generate Keypair**.

    A `config.zip` file is automatically downloaded to your local machine.
 Keep this config folder in a secure location, as it contains your only copy of your private key.
-See [JSON web token](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/JWT/JWTCertificate.md) in the Adobe I/O Authentication user guide for more information.
+See [JSON web token](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/JWT/JWTCertificate.md) in the Adobe Developer Authentication user guide for more information.

 1. Click **Next**.
 1. Select the desired product profiles for the service account.
 Make sure that it contains the right permissions to access the API.
 Click **Save configured API**.